Pharmaceutical Supply Chain Analytics – Highlights

 - Monitored the delivery times of materials from suppliers to out-patients for cost reimbursements

-- Tracking and update of data based on supply chain monitoring
+- Tracking and updating of data based on supply chain monitoring

 - Improvement in the Administrative Cost Savings and reduction in inventory replenishment cycle time